airr-community/ogrdb/scripts/readme.md

 [genotype_statistics.R](https://github.com/airr-community/ogre/blob/master/scripts/genotype_statistics.R) is a script that can be used to create the Genotype File.
 It is independent of any particular inference tool.
 The script also generates a report containing plots that illustrate genotype quality ([example](https://github.com/airr-community/ogre/raw/master/static/docs/example_ogrdb_genotype_report.pdf)).
-You can use the filee and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.
+You can use the file and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.

 The use of the script with specific inference tools is described at the end of this file.